SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

-.. _CumulusCI Flow:

 CumulusCI Flow
 ==============
-CumulusCI Flow is the process that Salesforce.org uses to: develop, test, and release, our products.
+CumulusCI Flow is the process that Salesforce.org uses to develop, test, and release our products.
-This process encompases both a development and testing philosophy as well as a specific GitHub branching structure.
+This process encompasses both a development and testing philosophy as well as a specific GitHub branching structure.
 There are several key reasons we like using CumulusCI Flow:

 * Everything is done in scratch orgs to eliminate "state drift" that occurs over time in persistent orgs.
 The only persistent org in this process is the packaging org.